borealis92/coding/front-end-nano/frontend-nanodegree-feedreader-master/README.md

 ### Feed Reader Testing Project for the Fron End Nanodegree Program with Udacity

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
+For this project I added tests to a web-based application that reads RSS feeds.
 The website consists of a Udacity Blog that has linked to important and relevant articles about career success!
 In this blog there is a drop down menu on the left that directs you to CSS Tricks, HTML5 Rocks, Linear Digressions.

 # The Job